BhallaLab/moose/INSTALL.md

 Use our repositories hosted at [Open Build Service](http://build.opensuse.org).
 We have packages for Debian, Ubuntu, CentOS, Fedora, OpenSUSE/SUSE, RHEL, Scientific Linux.
-Visit the following page and follow the instructions there.
+Visit the following page for instructions.

 https://software.opensuse.org/download.html?project=home:moose&package=moose

 # Building MOOSE from source

-If you really want to build `MOOSE` from source, you can either use `cmake` (recommended) or GNU `make` based flow.
+To build `MOOSE` from source, you can either use `cmake` (recommended) or GNU `make` based flow.

 Download the latest source code of moose from github or sourceforge.